Navigating the Murky Waters of Derivative Lawsuits

 The Case of Elon Musk and Tesla

 This sets an unbelievably bad precedent not only for current founders and CEOs but also for future ones.
-The incentive structure in this case could not have been more aligned for everyone involved.
+In this case, the incentive structure could not have been more aligned for everyone involved.
 Elon asked to be compensated solely in stock, contingent on the company achieving very ambitious milestones.
 This is the exact type of incentive structure that we want to see in all companies.
 If he delivers, the shareholders benefit tremendously.
-The fact that a judge can come in and retroactively change the terms of a contract that was agreed upon by all parties is a dangerous path to go down.
-This encourages more of the same old fortune 500 executives who buy back stock and take on debt to hit short-term objectives.
+The fact that a judge can come in and retroactively change the terms of a contract that all parties agreed upon is a dangerous path to go down.
+This encourages more of the same old Fortune 500 executives who buy back stock and take on debt to hit short-term objectives.
 Pardon the informal take, but...
 These execs are boring!!!
 They never do anything interesting that creates long-term value for the company.
-If you look at a company like Ford you will see that they have been doing this for years and it has not worked out well for them.
+If you look at a company like Ford, you will see that they have been doing this for years, and it has not worked out well for them.

 Stop Making Things Harder for Founders

 The last thing we need is to make it more difficult for founders to build companies.
 The odds are already stacked against them.
-It is disheartening to see that individuals who are trying to build the future are being undermined by those merely seeking quick profits.
-We should encourage more people to take risks and start companies, rather than creating additional mental hurdles for founders to overcome.
+It is disheartening to see that those merely seeking quick profits undermine individuals trying to build the future.
+We should encourage more people to take risks and start companies rather than creating additional mental hurdles for founders to overcome.

 The Impact on Capital Markets